- The World-Wide Children’s Rights Movement

 - feel they are being disloyal to their own parents if they use different child-rearing practices than their parents used with them.

-- have difficulties in controlling their angry impulses and lash out without thinking first about what else they could do.
+- have difficulties in controlling their angry impulses.
+They lash out without thinking first about what else they could do.

-- not understand facts about normal child development, and consequently expect their children to act more maturely than they are capable of behaving.
+- not understand facts about normal child development.
+Consequently, they expect their children to act more maturely than they are capable of behaving.
 These unrealistic expectations can lead to frustration and anger.